Southern Ring Road, Erode: Proposed Extensions

-West side: Thindal Chinnamedu - Chithode
+Thindal Chinnamedu - Nasiyanur/Chithode (Western arm extension)

-This proposed western section of the Outer Ring road is planned to connect Perundurai Road with Sathy road near Chithode which can further connect NH-544 Western Bypass.
+This proposed western extension of the Ring road is planned to connect Perundurai Road with Nasiyanur or Chithode which can further connect NH-544 Western Bypass road.

 Earlier during 2015, the Highways department has prepared a proposal to connect Nanjanapuram near Thindal with Chithode, which will further connect Bhavani via NH 544.
 But the project didn't take-off.

-Recently in 2022, the state government again started preparing a detailed project report at an estimate of Rs.60 lakhs for the extension of Outer Ring Road from Perundurai road to connect with Nasiyanur road and Sathy road at an approximate length of 10 km.
+Recently in 2022, the state government again started preparing a detailed project report at an estimate of Rs.60 lakhs for the extension of the Ring Road from Perundurai road to connect with Nasiyanur road and Sathy road at an approximate length of 10 km.

-In the Erode LPA Master Plan for 2041 published durg 2024, it is proposed to extend the ORR from Thindal Chinnamedu to Komarapalayam road (for a length of 15 km) via Semmampalayam, Kongampalayam and RN Pudur.
+In the Erode LPA Master Plan for 2041 published durg 2024, it is proposed to extend the Ring road from Thindal Chinnamedu to Komarapalayam road (for a length of 15 km) via Semmampalayam, Kongampalayam and RN Pudur.

-East side: Kokkarayanpet - Kadachanallur - Veppadai
+Solar Parisalthurai - Veppadai (NH 381-A Eastern Ring Road)

-The Eastern section of Outer Ring Road planned from Kokkarayanpet Parisalthurai to Veppadai via Kadachanallur (11 km) is expected to be implemented as a part of the 4-laning project of Vellakoil-Erode-Sankagiri NH 381A under Bharatmala Pariyojana Scheme.
+The Eastern Ring Road is planned from Lakkapuram Parisalthurai to Veppadai via Kadachanallur (13 km) and is proposed as a part of the 4-laning project of Vellakoil-Erode-Sankagiri NH 381A corridor highway under Bharatmala Pariyojana Scheme.

+Cauvery Riverfront Bypass road (Eastern Link road)

+While the Eastern ring road connecting Parisalthurai with Veppadai is planned as a common bypass for the city and Pallipalayam by the NHAI, the master plan 2041 recommended to the state government with a proposal for another bypass road (or link road) in the Eastern side of the core city areas that runs parallel to the cauvery river.
+It is proposed to start from Karur road near Parisalthurai Ring road, and goes through Vendipalayam Barrage, Karungalpalayam checkpost, B.P.Agraharam barrage and terminates near R.N.Pudur on Bhavani road.
+Of this proposed 14 km alignment, most part of it will run on the banks of the river.
+A detailed project report is being prepared by the Highways department for this project.